Mammals of Australia: Placental mammals

 Since human settlement, many placental mammals have been introduced to Australia and are now feral.
 The first was the dingo; fossil evidence suggests that people from the north brought the dingo to Australia about 5000 years ago.
 When Europeans settled Australia they intentionally released many species into the wild, including the red fox, brown hare, and the European rabbit.
-Other domestic species have escaped and over time have produced wild populations, including the cat, fallow deer, rusa deer, chital, domestic horse, donkey, pig, domestic goat, water buffalo, and dromedary.
+Other domestic species have escaped and over time have produced wild populations, including the cat, fallow deer, rusa deer, chital, sambar, domestic horse, donkey, pig, domestic goat, water buffalo, and dromedary.
 Only three species of Australia's non-indigenous placental mammals were not deliberately introduced: the house mouse, black rat and brown rat.

-Forty-six marine mammals from the order Cetacea are found in Australian coastal waters, but since many of these species have a global distribution, some authors do not consider them Australian species.
+Forty-six species of marine mammals from the infraorder Cetacea are found in Australian coastal waters, but since many of these species have a global distribution, some authors do not consider them Australian species.
 There are nine species of baleen whale, including the enormous humpback whales and southern right whales.
 Dwarf minke whales are common off Great Barrier Reef in winter.
 There are 37 species of toothed whale, which include all six genera of the family Ziphiidae (beaked whales), and 21 species of oceanic dolphin, including the Australian snubfin dolphin, a species first described in 2005 that is endemic to Australia.
 Some oceanic dolphins, such as the orca, can be found in all waters around the continent; others, such as the Irrawaddy dolphin, are confined to the warm northern waters.
 The dugong (order Sirenia) is an endangered marine species that inhabits the waters of northeastern and northwestern Australia, particularly the Torres Strait.
 It can grow up to 3 m long and weigh as much as 400 kg.
 The dugong is the only herbivorous marine mammal in Australia, feeding on sea grass in coastal areas.

 Ten species of seals and sea lions (parvorder Pinnipedia) live off the southern Australian coast and in Sub-Antarctic Australian territories.

+Conserving Australian Mammals

+The distinctive nature of Australia's mammalian fauna, with a high rate of endemism, underscores the global significance of these conservation efforts.
+Key strategies include the creation of Safe Havens or predator-free areas providing a refuge from predators such as cats and foxes, which are responsible for the decline of many native species.
+Habitat Protection and Restoration.
+Conservation efforts focus on managing national parks, reserves, and private conservation areas to support the natural ecosystems required by various species.
+This includes activities like reforestation, erosion control, and management of fire regimes to ensure habitats remain suitable for their mammalian inhabitants.
+Captive breeding, translocation, and reintroduction aimed to bolster wild populations and are often supported by extensive research into the biology and ecology of the species to optimize their chances of survival.

+Given the dynamic nature of ecosystems and the ongoing challenges such as climate change, conservation strategies must be adaptable.
+This involves regularly assessing the effectiveness of conservation actions and being willing to modify approaches based on new scientific findings and changing environmental conditions.